Coal in Finland: Peat

 Finland is a producer of peat, which by the definition of IEA is considered as a form of coal.

 Peat is environmentally controversial and disputed domestic soil material.

 Peat balances the water levels and prevents floods.

 Peatland plants captures the carbon dioxide in the atmosphere and hence, it is said that the peatland ecosystem is an efficient carbon sink.
 Undisturbed peat soil areas are rich in flora and fauna.

 Vapo Oy is the largest peat producer.

 In 1994 Vapo had 80% of markets in Finland.

 Vapo was state owned company until 2002.
 Metsäliitto bought one third in 2002 and 49,9% in 2004.
 The acquisition was studied by the Finnish competition authorities in 2001 based on dominant position in the peat business.
 The European Commission accepted the deal.
 In 2009 Metsäliitto sold its share with 165 million € to Etelä-Pohjanmaan Voima Oy (EPV Oy).
 In practice, Vapo is owned by the state, EPV and the major plants using peat, in the way that EPV has the A series stocks.

 Peat energy of Vapo is danger to the sustainability of bogs in Finland.

+Between 2011 and 2021, the proportion of peat in the total energy supply (TES) decreased from 5.8% to 2.7%, reflecting the overall trend observed across all fossil fuel types.